LyonDataViz/MOS5.5-Dataviz/README.md

 📅 **For next class (02/02)**

-* Add a new chart to transition (follow grouped/stacked bar chart exercise 3) and submit it as block **making sure it is a secrete block!** (submission link)
+* Add another transition to the grouped/bar chart example.
+Choose which one you think is relevant (e.g. better staggering, a third chart, use of color/opacity, etc.).
+Submit it as block **making sure it is a secrete block!** (submission link)
 * Each team submits their project design proposition (submission link)
   * Create a repository with projet ID
   * `README.MD` file that is a summary of the project